tdsticks/openai_doc_project/README.md

 ## Usage Instructions

+- Setup a virtual environment (I prefer pyenv) using Python 3.10.0
+- Place this project in your existing project directory to analyze root and other specified project folders.
+- Install the `requirements.txt` file: `pip install -r requirements.txt`
 - Copy the `.env.example` file to `.env` and add your Open AI API key.
-- Place this project in your existing project directory to analyze root and other specified project folders.
 - Run `generate_project_file_lists.py` from the `openai_doc_project` folder to create file paths and word counts for processing.
 - Update the `generate_openai_summary.py` prefix variable with your project file set to process.
 This script is designed to process one project file set at a time.